la2050/archive/_projects/2015/volunteer-glendora.md

 project_areas:
   - San Gabriel Valley
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: email Organization(s) name(s): City of Glendora Organization(s) mailing address(es): '116 E. Foothill Blvd., Glendora, CA 91741' Organization(s) website(s): www.cityofglendora.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): City of Glendora Organization(s) mailing address(es): '116 E. Foothill Blvd., Glendora, CA 91741' Organization(s) website(s): www.cityofglendora.org